 The cave opened into a room big enough to stand, scalloped walls reflecting her headlamp in matte whispers.
 The air breathed in and out with her.
 Her wristwatch ticked.
 Somewhere, drips counted seconds in a different denomination.
 Every time she came down here, the fizzing of the world dimmed to two channels: Her body on the rock.
 And the rock.

-She thought, ludicrously: If I just go deep enough, there will be a room where nobody will ask me to choose between jokes and tomatoes.
+She advanced to a knee-high, horizontal crevice at the far wall and thought, ludicrously: If I just go deep enough, there will be a room where nobody will ask me to choose between jokes and tomatoes.

 She crawled deeper.